ImprontaAdvance/eslint-config/Readme.md

 ### Using Flow

 While it is not mandatory it can be useful to install `flow` too.
-Please refer to the `flow` (ufficial documentation)[https://flow.org/en/docs/install/] for the installation steps.
+Please refer to the `flow` [ufficial documentation](https://flow.org/en/docs/install/) for the installation steps.

 ## Using Prettier

-Because the (`prettier`)[https://github.com/prettier/prettier] is already integrated in this configuration you can just execute `eslint --fix` as usual to apply prettier style to your code:
+Because the [`prettier`](https://github.com/prettier/prettier) configuration is already integrated in this configuration you can just execute `eslint --fix` as usual to apply prettier style to your code:

 ```sh
 $ ./node_modules/.bin/eslint --fix